 Contact an Attorney

 Each state has a rule — a statute of limitations — about how long a plaintiff has to file a wrongful death claim.
 After that time has elapsed, it is too late to take legal action.
-It is therefore important to speak with an attorney about your rights and options soon.
+It is therefore important to speak with an injury attorney about your rights and options soon.